zhainar/billie_challenge/README.md

 - Please provide a statement about what the next steps would’ve been.
 Include it as a text file in the root directory called “next_steps”

+### Secret technologies

+**POSITIVE**
+- application completely decoupled from framework-libraries
+- PSR are followed and respected completely
+- clean and understandable application
+- implementation of design patterns
+- used some very cool libraries and technologies that we could use in Billie (like SWOOLE for example), also laminas
+- understands clearly how DDD works
+- nice test coverage and the usage of in memory repository is a big plus, this means that doesn't overuse or abuse mocks
+- application nicely architected and very easy

+**NEGATIVE**
+- No domain model.
+Anaemic (models) entities in infra layer.
+One controller for everything and only 3 simple operations covered.
+SOLID violations everywhere…
+- Anemic domain model
+- Mixing App/Domain with Infra/Framework concerns
+- Not built in an API way.
+- Endpoints are not named in restful way.
+- Many SOLID violations, like SID...
+- Basically no logic in the entire code, except in a one place and that was implemented with mistakes.
+- No domain logic
+- No layers in the application
+- No tests at